damienwhaley/challenge-cashapp/README.md

 # Cash Coding Exercise v4

+This is my interpretation of the Cash coding challenge.

 ## TL;DR

-This challenge is coded in JavaScript running in Node 14.15.0.
+This challenge response is coded in JavaScript running in Node 14.15.0.
 You will need that on the machine you are running this code on.
 I resisted the temptation of including a Dockerfile.

 To get this code running you should do the following: